tdongsi/tdongsi.github.io/source/_posts/AWS/2016-01-11-aws-setup-MFA.markdown

 {% img center /images/aws/mfa/step4_signin.png 603 314 Screenshot %}

 * In the pop-up window, you are allowed to choose a virtual MFA device or a physical MFA device.
 The most convenient option is a virtual MFA device which only requires you to have a smartphone with some AWS MFA-compatible application.
-The list of AWS MFA applications are listed in [here](http://aws.amazon.com/iam/details/mfa/).
+The list of AWS MFA-compatible applications are listed in [here](http://aws.amazon.com/iam/details/mfa/).

 {% img center /images/aws/mfa/step5_device.png Screenshot %}